Study says Dutch troops used 'extreme' violence in Indonesia

 Dutch King Willem-Alexander formally apologized during a 2020 state visit to Indonesia for his country’s past aggression.

+“I would like to make a deep apology on behalf of the Dutch government to the people of Indonesia today,” Rutte said.

+He added that apologies also were owed to “everybody in our country who has had to live with the consequences of the colonial war in Indonesia, often right up until today.”

-Court cases initiated by relatives and survivors of Dutch military atrocities also have put pressure on the government in recent years to reassess military actions during the independence conflict.
+Court cases initiated by relatives and survivors of Dutch military atrocities put pressure on the government in recent years to reassess military actions during the independence conflict.

 A previous Dutch report, from 1969, acknowledged “violent excesses” in Indonesia but argued that Dutch troops were conducting a “police action” often incited by guerrilla warfare and terror attacks targeting perceived opponents of independence.